SoftHu/tos_avg/En/Shuten.md

 You'll need to pay extra.]
 Start -->1727384006804621[<b>Speaker 👉 Player:</b>

-Be sure to come again…]
+Be sure to come again...]
 Start -->1727384181215375[<b>Speaker 👉 Player:</b>

 Sake is great, but other liquors are worth tasting too.
-It's like love, sticking to only one kind is a bit… Wanna hear more?
+It's like love, sticking to only one kind is a bit...
+Wanna hear more?
 There's a price for it.]
 Start -->1727384181216401[<b>Speaker 👉 Player:</b>